Turtel216/Beavieeer/README.md

   - `tail` - Returns all elements of an array except the first.
   - `get` - Returns the element of an array specified by its index.
   - `map` - Applies a function to each element of an array and returns a new array.
-  - `filter` - Filters an array based on a predicate function.
+  - `filter` - Filters an array based on a predicate function and returns a new (filtered)array.
-  - `sort` - Sorts an array.
   - `reverse` - Reverses an array.
 - **Functional Utilities**:
   - `fold` - Reduces an array to a single value using a function.